GoogleCloudPlatform/networking-tools-python/tools/ed25519_keygen/README.md

 # Ed25519 Keygen

-Simmilar to `ssh-keygen`, `ed25519_keygen` is a simple python script for generation of keyvalue pair using Python3.
+Similar to `ssh-keygen`, `ed25519_keygen` is a simple python script for generation of key value pairs using Python3.
 As the name suggests, the key values pairs generated using [Ed25519 Crypto Algorithm](https://en.wikipedia.org/wiki/EdDSA#Ed25519).

 > Note: This script uses python cryptography library.